- 2017 year - the Year of Dialogue with the People and Human Interests

 Cooperation between Uzbekistan and the United Nations Educational, Scientific and Cultural Organization (UNESCO)

-Since 1995, Uzbek delegations participate in all sessions of the General Conference of UNESCO.
-The Republic of Uzbekistan was elected twice to the Executive Council of UNESCO (1997-2001 and 2009-2013).
+Uzbekistan is actively involved in the activities of UNESCO.
+Uzbekistan was twice elected to the Executive Council of UNESCO in 1997-2001 and 2009-2013.

 Based on the proposals of the Republic of Uzbekistan, under the auspices and with the participation of UNESCO, following anniversaries were widely celebrated: